 - Transit remains a lifeline for many.
 Despite declines in transit ridership in recent years, many people who live and work in Washington County still rely on transit to get to work, school, medical appointments, and other key destinations.
 These residents and workers need transportation options that are affordable and reliable. - The County's population and employment growth is expected to increase.
 Washington County's population is expected to increase between 41-55% by 2055.
 It's also expected that there will be at least twice as many jobs in the county.
 Transit is the most efficient way to move people.
 Transit needs to be a viable option to meet the growing travel demands and make more efficient use of our transportation network. - Local and regional climate and equity goals demand action now.
 Our communities must act now to encourage more people to take transit for more trips to support the region's climate, equity, and mode share goals.
-The 2023 Regional Transportation Plan sets an aggressive target to triple the transit mode share for all trips from 4.1% in 2020 to 12.2% by 2045.1 - New state and regional policies are elevating the need to identify the County's priorities and invest in transit.
+The 2023 Regional Transportation Plan sets an aggressive target to triple the transit mode share for all trips from 4.1% in 2020 to 12.2% by 2045. - New state and regional policies are elevating the need to identify the County's priorities and invest in transit.
 The Climate-Friendly and Equitable Communities (CFEC) Rulemaking requires jurisdictions to limit parking requirements and better manage parking two strategies that will require enhanced transit options.
-The Oregon Tolling Project will also mean that tolling will be collected on freeways over the next decade.
+Although the Governor's March 11, 2024 direction leaves an uncertain future for the Oregon Department of Transportation (ODOT) Oregon Tolling Program, it is anticipated that tolling will be collected on freeways over the Vision's time horizon.
 A prioritized list of transit projects is needed to provide viable travel options for those potentially impacted by tolling.